QSong-github/DrugFormer/README.md

 # DrugFormer

-This repository is prepared for DrugFormer.
+This repository is prepared for ''DrugFormer: graph-enhanced language model to predict drug sensitivity.''

 ## Overview